hazelcast/hazelcast-reference-manual/src/UpgradingFrom2x.md

 - **Listener API change:**
-Before 3.0, `removeListener` methods was taking the Listener object as parameter.
-But, it causes confusion as same listener object may be used as parameter for different listener registrations.
-So we have changed the listener API. `addListener` methods return you an unique ID and you can remove listener by using this ID.
-So you should do following replacement if needed:
+Before 3.0, `removeListener` methods were taking the Listener object as a parameter.
+But this caused confusion because same listener object may be used as a parameter for different listener registrations.
+So we have changed the listener API. `addListener` methods returns a unique ID and you can remove a listener by using this ID.
+So you should do the following replacement if needed:

 ```java
 IMap map = hazelcastInstance.getMap( "map" );